 Pursuant to Bylaw 15254 Disclosure Bylaw, Members of Council are required to file an annual disclosure statement disclosing the names of people, corporations, or partnerships in which the Council member has an interest.

-In 2012, Council established an Independent Council Compensation Committee, comprising five citizen members appointed by the City Manager.
+In 2012, Council established an Independent Council Compensation Committee, comprised of five citizen members appointed by the City Manager.
 The mandate of the Committee was to review and make recommendations on the remuneration provided to Members of Council, following research and public consultation.

 The March 22, 2017, federal budget announcement indicated the intention to change the Income Tax Act to require the salaries and allowances of MLAs, school trustees, and municipal mayors and councillors to be fully taxable, starting no later than January 1, 2019.

-At the April 11, 2017, City Council meeting, a motion was passed to align current practice with proposed federal legislation changes, effective October 24, 2017, (the 2017 municipal election).
+At the April 11, 2017, City Council meeting, a motion was passed to align current practice with proposed federal legislation changes, effective October 24, 2017, (following the 2017 municipal election).
+The motion directed that remuneration for Edmonton's Mayor and Councillors, including annual salary, annual retirement benefit, annual car allowance and transition allowance, become fully taxable effective October 24, 2017.

-Following is the salary that Members of Council are eligible to receive.
+Following are salaries that Members of Council are eligible to receive.
 Currently, one third of the salary for Mayor and Councillors is tax exempt, as allowed by the Municipal Government Act and the federal Income Tax Act.

-The fully taxable equivalent, which Members of Council will be eligible to receive effective October 24, 2017, is also shown (To be reviewed by August 2017, pending establishment of an Independent Council Compensation Committee).
-There will be no material net salary differential, i.e., no salary advantage for the Mayor and Councillors.
+The fully taxable equivalent, which Members of Council will be eligible to receive effective October 24, 2017, is also shown.
+These salaries were recommended by the 2017 Independent Council Compensation Committee.
+The change will not result in any net benefit for the Mayor and Councillors.

 |City of Edmonton||Council Member|